-The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
+The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 11.
+The soil stratigraphy information at the boring locations are presented in boring logs, Plates 2 thru 16.
 The soil conditions in between borings may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between our borings.
+We should be called upon at the time of construction to verify the soil conditions between the borings.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraph.
+The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented.

-Brown clays, tan clays, light tan calcareous clay to tan marl and light tan marl to limestone underlie the project site.
-These clays are moderately plastic to highly plastic with tested liquid limits ranging from 34 to 88 and plasticity index values varying from 18 to 61.
-The results of standard penetration tests performed within these clays varied from 18 to greater than 50 blows per foot.
+Brown clays, dark brown clay to brown clays, gray clays, dark gray clays and tan clays underlie the project site.
+These clays are moderately plastic to highly plastic with tested liquid limits ranging from 39 to 96 and plasticity index values varying from 25 to 73.
+The results of standard penetration tests performed within these clays varied from 13 to 21 blows per foot.